Dan0sz/host-analytics-locally/readme.txt

 In the coming releases I'm going to give you the power to decide the update interval of the script.
 Check out the forum for conversations on upcoming features.

-= What is the current update interval? =
+= What is the current update interval of the Analytics-script? =

 I have set it to daily, because Google updates the script very often.
 Also, the daily interval is the longest interval that wp_cron() allows, as far as I know.